What Is A DevOps Engineer? Skills And How To Become One

 - Manage infrastructure and cloud environments

-They set up and manage servers, databases, and cloud resources, often using Infrastructure as Code (IaC) tools like Terraform or AWS CloudFormation.
-This helps keep environments consistent, scalable, and easy to reproduce.
-Thus, what works well in staging can still work well in production.
+They also set up and manage servers, databases, and cloud resources, often through Infrastructure as Code tools such as Terraform or CloudFormation.
+That makes environments easier to reproduce, scale, and troubleshoot.

 - Automate deployments and operational workflows